engisalor/quartz/README.md

 1. Clone the repo
 2. Set up environment variables in `.env` (copy and rename `.env-example` to get started)
 3. Set up configuration files in `config/` and make a `data/` directory for storing data
-4. Option 1: run Quartz directly as a Flask app (for testing or local usage without Docker, e.g., `set -a && source .env && set +a && python app.py`)
+4. Option 1: run Quartz directly as a Flask app (for testing or local usage without Docker, e.g., `set -a && source .env && set +a && python app.py`); visit the app at `http://127.0.0.1:8080/` and make a test query
-5. Option 2: build and use the Docker image `docker-compose up`
+5. Option 2: build and use the Docker image `docker-compose up` (doesn't have access to localhost by default)
-6. Visit the app at `http://127.0.0.1:8080/` and make a query to make sure it works

 To make queries to the Sketch Engine server, get an [API key](https://www.sketchengine.eu/documentation/api-documentation/) and review their [fair use policy](https://www.sketchengine.eu/fair-use-policy/).